hyperledger-labs/blockchain-carbon-accounting/utility-emissions-channel/docker-compose-setup/DEPLOY.md

 2. On Server A, deploy the CC by running ./scripts/deploy/node-one/deployCC.sh.
 This will deploy the CC over the network by execing the script into the client container.

-3. On Server A, test that the CC has been properly installed by running the following command INSIDE of the cli container:
+3. On Server A, test that the CC has been properly installed by running the following command INSIDE of the cli container by running: docker exec -ti cli bash

 - ./scripts/invokeChaincode.sh '{"function":"'recordEmissions'","Args":["11208","MyCompany","2018-06-01","2018-06-30","150","KWH"]}' 1 2